 Below is the last picture I took of Bill before he got real sick.
 In this picture he looked contented and peaceful.
 He was just glad that I was there so he could hold me again.
 From here his final nose dive.
 From this time on, he was not my husband.
 I didn’t know the man this mental illness turned him into.

 I don’t feel as if I have mourned Bill yet.
 Maybe I mourned him until the day he died.
 The strange thing about this is something that Alzheimer’s disease does not do.
 Bill still recognized me and I could tell by the way he looked at me and listened intently to what I was saying to him.
-By the time Alzheimer’s are dying, they don’t know who anyone is.
+Long before the time Alzheimer’s patients are dying, they don’t know who anyone is.

 Yes, I believe that Dementia is very different from Alzheimer’s and this is from my own personal experience.
 This is the photo where we cuddled for the last time